 In May 2019, we sold our grid-tied central solar inverter services business to Bold Renewables Holdings, LLC ("Bold") for \$1.00 dollar and the assumption by Bold of our initial product warranty and our extended warranty service obligations.
 In connection with this transaction, we entered into a Loan and Security Agreement with Bold (the "Loan and Security Agreement").
 Under the Loan and Security Agreement, we loaned Bold an aggregate \$5.3 million between May 2019 and the first quarter of 2020.
 Under the terms of the Loan and Security Agreement and for the next ten years, we have made an additional \$2.75 million available for borrowing, subject to the satisfaction of certain operating and liquidity covenants by Bold.
 The borrowings under the Loan and Security Agreement bear interest at 0% for the first seven years and 5% thereafter.
 Additionally, the Loan and Security Agreement provides for early payment discounts of 50% during the first three years, 45% for years four and five and 40% thereafter up to 30 days prior to the maturity of the Loan and Security Agreement.
 A discount of \$2.3 million has been recognized as a reduction to our gain recognized on the sale.
-As a result of the transaction, we reduced our other liabilities by approximately \$10.9 million that were related to initial product warranty and reduced our other liabilities by approximately \$22.0 million that were related to extended warranty service obligations as well as reduced other assets and liabilities associated with the continuing grid-tied central solar inverter service and repair business.
+As a result of the transaction, we reduced our discontinued operations liabilities by approximately \$10.9 million that were related to initial product warranty and reduced other assets and liabilities associated with the continuing grid-tied central solar inverter service and repair business.
 Accordingly, a \$14.8 million non-cash gain was recognized in Other income (expense) from continuing operations and an \$8.6 million non-cash gain, net of tax expense of \$2.4 million, was recognized in "Income (loss) from discontinued operations."